junxit/us-congress-bills-110/bill.md

   - **(3)** *Location of pilot program* The Secretary shall carry out the pilot program through those medical centers of the Department of Veterans Affairs that have established Centers for Excellence for Substance Abuse Treatment and Education or that have established a Substance Abuse Program Evaluation and Research Center.
   - **(4)** *Contract authority* The Secretary of Veterans Affairs may enter into contracts with qualified entities or organizations to carry out the pilot program required under this section.
 - **(d)** *Duration of pilot program* The pilot program required by subsection (a) shall be carried out during the two-year period beginning on the date of the commencement of the pilot program.
-- **(e)** *Authorization of appropriations* There are authorized to be appropriated to the Secretary of Veterans Affairs $1,500,000 for each of fiscal years 2009 and 2010 to carry out the pilot program under this section.
+- **(e)** *Authorization of appropriations* There are authorized to be appropriated to the Secretary of Veterans Affairs $1,500,000 for each of fiscal years 2010 and 2011 to carry out the pilot program under this section.
 - **(f)** *Report* Not later than six months after the completion of the pilot program, the Secretary shall submit to Congress a report on the pilot program, and shall include in that report an assessment of the feasibility and advisability of the pilot program, of any cost savings or other benefits associated with the pilot program, and recommendations for the continuation or expansion of the pilot program.

+## § 5.
+Report on residential mental health care facilities of the Veterans Health Administration

+- **(a)** *Review and report* Not later than six months after the date of the enactment of this Act, the Secretary of Veterans Affairs, acting through the Office of the Medical Inspector of the Department of Veterans Affairs, shall—
+  - **(1)** conduct a review of all residential mental health care facilities, including domiciliary facilities, of the Veterans Health Administration; and
+  - **(2)** submit to the Committee on Veterans' Affairs of the Senate and the Committee on Veterans' Affairs of the House of Representatives a report on the review conducted under paragraph (1).
+- **(b)** *Elements of report* The report required by subsection (a)(2) shall include the following:
+  - **(1)** A description of the availability of care in residential mental health care facilities in each Veterans Integrated Service Network (VISN).
+  - **(2)** An assessment of the supervision and support provided in the residential mental health care facilities of the Veterans Health Administration.
+  - **(3)** The ratio of staff members at each residential mental health care facility to patients at such facility.
+  - **(4)** An assessment of the appropriateness of rules and procedures for the prescription and administration of medications to patients in such residential mental health care facilities.
+  - **(5)** A description of the protocols at each residential mental health care facility for handling missed appointments.
+  - **(6)** Any recommendations the Secretary considers appropriate for improvements to such residential mental health care facilities and the care provided in such facilities.

+## § 6.
+Tribute to Justin Bailey

+This Act is enacted in tribute to Justin Bailey, who, after returning to the United States from service as a member of the Armed Forces in Operation Iraqi Freedom, died in a domiciliary facility of the Department of Veterans Affairs while receiving care for post-traumatic stress disorder and a substance use disorder.